Get Movin’ with Mothers’ Day Marketing!

-Time to get ready – because Mothers’ Day is coming up next month and you don’t want to miss one of the top three holidays all year for selling Gift Coupons in your wellness practice!
+Better get ready – because Mothers’ Day is coming up next month and you don’t want to miss one of the top three holidays for selling Gift Coupons in your wellness practice!
 Whether you do massage, chiropractic, counseling, yoga, nutrition – any health or wellness modality – the gift of health is always appropriate for any occasion, any age or any size!
 And it is especially needed and appreciated by… mothers!

-With so many gifts to buy at once, a 60-minute massage for every “Mom” on their list would really break the budget!
+With so many gifts to buy at once, a 60-minute massage for every “Mom” on their list could break the budget!
 So I started brainstorming ways to sell Gift Coupons that would accomplish 4 goals:

 And here’s what I came up with – the Mothers’ Day Money-Saver!

-The Mothers’ Day Money-Saver is an amazingly profitable Spring sales strategy for wellness practitioners!
-It consists of Gift Coupons for 15-minute or 30-minute sessions, sold in packages of 4 or 8 – the more they buy, the more they save per session.
+The Mothers’ Day Money-Saver is an amazingly profitable spring sales strategy for wellness practitioners!
+It consists of Gift Coupons for brief sessions, sold in packages of 4 or 8 – the more they buy, the more they save per session.
 People buy them up like crazy for one-stop Mothers’ Day shopping!

 This short-session, lower-cost strategy works especially well for gift-giving occasions that have the large expense of giving gifts to many people such as Mothers’ Day.
 Of course, you may also offer Gift Coupons for longer sessions as well.